lud77/Factorize/README.md

     - [x] INPUT: Knob with inputs for min, max, and step
     - [x] INPUT: Range with inputs for min, max, and step
     - [ ] Envelope visualizer (multi-input pin with value for each?
 Not sure)
-    - [ ] OUTPUT: DisplayLog (a more complex mix of Display and LogFile that keeps N lines of text and adds a new line upon receiving a Pulse)
+    - [x] OUTPUT: Logger: (a more complex mix of Display and LogFile that keeps N lines of text and adds a new line upon receiving a Pulse)
-    - [ ] OUTPUT: Similar to led strip but with color input
+    - [x] OUTPUT: Led: Similar to Semaphore but with color input
     - [x] SOURCES: (Pulse -> Value) Fetch Current Date
     - [x] SOURCES: (Pulse -> Value) Fetch Current Time
     - [x] SOURCES: (Pulse -> Value) Fetch Random number between 0 and 1
     - [x] SOURCES: (Pulse -> Value) Fetch Current timestamp
+    - [ ] SOURCES: Text file, line by line
     - [x] FLOW: Gate (pass transistor)
     - [ ] ?????: (Value + Value -> Value) Date formatter according to pattern and separator
     - [ ] Operations with Arrays/Collections?
 How?
 What about objects?
 They are certainly needed for api calls etc
-        - [x] Basic Array panel
+        - [x] Basic Array panel (List)
             - [x] Add Pop, Shift, Unshift pins
         - [x] Merge
         - [x] Intersection
         - [x] Unique (Distinct)
+        - [x] Basic Object panel (Dictionary)
 - [ ] Stepper-type panels or endpoints or connections, still not sure which
 - [ ] Explicitly handle the "null/undefined" value in a more organic way